-Low Impact Development (LID) is an approach to land development and redevelopment designed to infiltrate runoff from rain.
-It can reduce water pollution, reduce flooding, and add green spaces - and it is also required as part of the city’s stormwater management permit with Ecology.
+Low Impact Development (LID) is an approach to land development and redevelopment designed to infiltrate runoff from rain using techniques that imitate natural systems.
+It can reduce water pollution, reduce flooding, and add green spaces - and it is also required as part of the city’s stormwater management permit with Washington State's Department of Ecology.

 To get a sense for how each LID strategy works, click on the links below.